cogent3/cogent3/doc/app/app_cookbook/write-json.rst

 Using the ``write_json`` app, we can write out the likelihood function as a JSON-serialised object, making it easy to retrieve the model parameters for future reference if required.

-We need to provide the ``write_json`` app with a data store to which it will write to.
-Optionally when we apply the app we can specify a identifier for the data, which will name the file.
+We need to provide the ``write_json`` app with a data store to which it will write.
+Optionally when we apply the app we can specify an identifier for the data, which will name the file.

 .. jupyter-execute::
     :raises: